JunesDiary/magstar/README.md

 ## Setup

-Download the folder LSDpy above and rename the folder magstar to 'LSDpy'.
-Also download specpolflow from here: [Specpolflow](https://github.com/folsomcp/specpolFlow) To run the GUI, open terminal and go to the folder LSDpy you just downloaded and type:
+Download the code above, extract it and rename the folder magstar_main to 'LSDpy'.
+Also download specpolflow from here: [Specpolflow](https://github.com/folsomcp/specpolFlow) To run the GUI, open terminal and go to the folder you just downloaded and renamed and type:

 `python3 magstar.py`